noiseprotocol/noise_spec/noise.md

 The PSK approach was largely motivated and designed by Jason Donenfeld, based on his experience with PSKs in WireGuard.

+The deferred patterns resulted from discussions with Justin Cormack.

 The rekey design benefited from discussions with Rhys Weatherley, Alexey Ermishkin, and Olaoluwa Osuntokun.